sathishgnanaprakasam/fsdwdtb6/README.md

 - Dependencies: Dependencies are the packages that are required for the application to run.
 - Dev Dependencies: Dev dependencies are the packages that are required for the development of the application.

+next() function in Express.js

+- The next() function is used to pass control to the next middleware function.

 ## Understanding Nodemodules

 - Node modules are the libraries that are used in the Node.js application.